Muhammad5Ali/GS_Web_App/README.md

 ## About

 This web admin portal is the central control panel for the GreenSnap AI ecosystem.
 Administrators can view and filter incoming geo-tagged waste reports, assign tasks to workers, track supervisor activity and status, and export data.
-The backend uses a mobile-optimized inference model (**MobileNetV3 Large**) to validate images server-side; this portal consumes backend APIs for all operations.
+The backend uses a mobile-optimized inference model (**MobileNetV3 Large & YOLO v11 separately**) to validate images server-side; this portal consumes backend APIs for all operations.

 ---